piretro999/GaLoRA/README.md

 - **Visualization**: Better visualization of processes and data, making it easier to manage complex tasks.
 - **Accessibility**: Accessible to users who are not comfortable with command-line operations.

-## What is a Local Resource Access (LoRa) Manager?
+## What is a Local Resource Access (LoRA) Manager?

-A Local Resource Access (LoRa) manager like Galora is designed to facilitate the seamless management and processing of large unstructured, semistructureed and structured datasets (documents in various formats), ensuring efficient feeding of AI systems.
+A Local Resource Access (LoRA) manager like Galora is designed to facilitate the seamless management and processing of large unstructured, semistructureed and structured datasets (documents in various formats), ensuring efficient feeding of AI systems.
 Galora leverages LoRa technology to handle the flow of data between local and cloud storage, making sure that AI models have access to up-to-date and relevant data without manual intervention.

 ## Use Cases